1066059/reproducible_science_assignment/README.md

 Reproducible science assignment R code.

-Data pipeline for question 2 can be found in reproducible_science_code.Rmd.
+Data pipeline for question 2 can be found in q2_code.Rmd.

 Data folder contains raw/clean data used in analyses.